milanlatinovic/wp-chrono/readme.txt

 == Changelog ==

+= 1.2 =
+* Feature: Added new shortcode [wpch-countdowntimer] for light weight Count Down Timer
+* Feature: Added different templates for Count Down Timer
+* Documentation: Additional improvements to plugin documentation

 = 1.1.1 =
-* Tested for WordPress 4.5.2
+* Compatibility: Tested for WordPress 4.5.2
-* Description improved and code additionaly commented
+* Documentation: Description improved and code additionaly commented

 = 1.1 =
-* Added Time support to [wpch-ifdate] and [wpch-daterange] shortcodes
+* Feature: Added Time support to [wpch-ifdate] and [wpch-daterange] shortcodes
-* Added "Y-m-d G:i:s" format support to [wpch-ifdate] and [wpch-daterange] shortcodes
+* Feature: Added "Y-m-d G:i:s" format support to [wpch-ifdate] and [wpch-daterange] shortcodes

 = 1.0 =
-* Initial version of WordPress Chronosphere plugin
+* Major: Initial version of WordPress Chronosphere plugin

 == Upgrade Notice ==

+= 1.2 =
+Have idea for a new feature of this plugin?
+Leave us <a href="https://wordpress.org/support/plugin/wp-chrono"  target="_blank">request for feature</a> and <a href="https://wordpress.org/support/view/plugin-reviews/wp-chrono"  target="_blank">give us a great review.</a> All best! :)

 = 1.0 =
 This is lightweight plugin which provides great shortcode functionalities, there is no reason not to have it in your stack. :)